gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 #### 2.1 Implicit frame defined by `//model/pose` attached to canonical link

-Each model must have at least one link designated as the canonical link.
+Each non-static model must have at least one link designated as the canonical link.
 The implicit frame of the model is attached to this link.
+This implicit frame of a static model is attached to the world.

 The implicit frame is defined by the `//model/pose` element, typically called the "model frame".